What is Drip Edge & Why Is It Important On a Roof?

 A Strong Drip Edge Helps Keeps Your Roof Safe

 Drip edge may not be the most exciting part of your roof, and it won’t win you any awards for curb appeal, but you’re almost guaranteed to learn a very expensive lesson if you skip or neglect it.
-Water, which always follows the path of least resistance, will eventually leak through into your roof, leading to early replacement—or worse.
+Water that leaks in under your flashing will eventually enter your home and cause major structural damage.

 Share this post